sinakokab/fps-modification/README.md

-Use - Halving the frames present in a image sequence
+Use - halving the frames present in a image sequence

 Features to add - add functionality to decide on frame rate instead of halving